Life Insurance Death Benefits: What You Need to Know (2025)

 Suicide Within the First Two Years

 Life insurance policies usually include a two-year contestability period.
-If the insured dies by suicide within that window, the insurer may deny the claim.
-Even after two years, insurers may still investigate if there's reason to believe the policyholder had a pre-existing condition that was not disclosed.
+If the insured dies by suicide within that window, the insurer denies the claim.
+Even after two years, insurers investigate if there's reason to believe the policyholder had a pre-existing condition that wasn't disclosed.

 Homicide or Suspicious Death

 If the death involves suspected foul play, the insurance company will work with law enforcement before releasing funds.
-If the beneficiary is under investigation, the payout may be delayed until the case is resolved.
+If the beneficiary is under investigation, the payout is delayed until the case is resolved.

 Accelerated Benefits for Terminal Illness

 Some policies let policyholders access their death benefit early if they're diagnosed with a terminal or chronic illness.
 These accelerated benefits help cover medical or long-term care costs.
-Whatever's left goes to the designated beneficiaries after death.
+The remaining amount goes to the designated beneficiaries after death.

 Military Considerations